 However, it isn’t easy to keep an eye on our pets all the time and it doesn’t take long for a dog to eat a piece of chocolate before we even have the chance to realize it.
 The amount of chocolate that a dog can eat without becoming unwell depends on the type of chocolate and the size and breed of the dog.

 If a dog eats a dose of 9 milligrams per pound of body weight, then they are at risk of chocolate poisoning.
 Different types of chocolate contain different amounts of theobromine.
 For instance, cooking chocolate and dark chocolate contain lots of theobromine, so even a small amount of these types of chocolate can be very harmful.

 Cocoa powder and cocoa beans contain even more theobromine and are extremely toxic.
-For example, a couple of grams of cocoa powder may be enough to cause seizures in a small dog, so even a lick may be harmful!
+For example, a couple of grams of cocoa powder may be enough to cause seizures in a small dog, so even a nibble may be harmful!
 On the other hand, milk chocolate contains less theobromine than dark chocolate and pets may not need treatment if they have only eaten a small amount.
 White chocolate contains very low levels of theobromine and is rarely toxic to dogs, so it generally doesn’t need any treatment.

 Some of the signs you may see if your dog has eaten chocolate include: